adwam12/project-1/Minesweeper/README.md

 ### Last touches
 * Adding a timer to keep track of a high score
 * Create different levels/difficulty
+* Adding a Zen color scheme with animated background

 ##Code Snippet: